-The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and specifically with IAS 34, Interim Financial Reporting.
+The accounting policies applied in preparation of its financial statements are consistent with those applied and disclosed in the Company's financial statements for the year ended April 30, 2021.
 The Company's financial statements are presented in Canadian dollars unless otherwise noted.